 Diagnosing Rabies in Cats

 The rabies virus in cats is difficult to diagnose, especially in geographical locations where it’s not commonly found.
-A rabies diagnosis can only be confirmed through laboratory testing of the deceased animal’s brain.
+A fully accurate diagnosis can be obtained only by testing the brain tissue of a deceased animal; it is currently impossible to test for the virus in any living animal.
 If rabies is suspected, or a cat showing symptoms of rabies dies suddenly, your veterinarian may suggest testing.
 Some general precautions to take:

 - If a cat shows or develops any signs of rabies, he must be evaluated by a veterinarian and reported to the local health department.
 Humane euthanasia is strongly recommended.